Azure/azure-powershell/src/Batch/Batch/help/Get-AzBatchRemoteLoginSetting.md

 10.214.75.221   50000
 ```

-The first command gets a batch account context that contains access keys for your subscription by using **Get-AzBatchAccountKeys**.
+The first command gets a batch account context that contains access keys for your subscription by using **Get-AzBatchAccountKey**.
 The command stores the context in the $Context variable to use in the next command.
 The second command gets each compute node in the pool that has the ID ContosoPool by using **Get-AzBatchComputeNode**.
 The command passes each computer node to the current cmdlet by using the pipeline operator.